gma/gma/README.md

 👋 Hello there!
 ===============

-I'm a Python and JavaScript dev.
-Currently enjoying getting up to speed with TypeScript.
-I also used to do a lot of work with Ruby.
+I'm a full stack developer, primarily using Python, JavaScript (TypeScript), and Ruby.

 I'm the founder and developer of [Agile Planner] (a project management app for agile teams).